settermjd/laminas-phone-number-validator/README.md

 ### Add the Package as a Project Dependency

-To use the package in your project, first, either add it as a required package in _composer.json_'s `require` attribute.
+To use the package in your project, first, either add it in _composer.json_'s `require` attribute, as in the example below.

 ```json
 "require": {